Graphic Packaging Holding Co at Wells Fargo Industrials Conferen

 Gabrial Shane Hajde - Wells Fargo Securities, LLC, Research Division - Senior Analyst

-Welcome back, everyone.
-Gabe Hajde here, Wells Fargo's packaging analyst, joined by my colleague, Zach.
-And our first presentation today is from Graphic Packaging.
-Representing the company is the CFO, Steve Scherger, I'm sure you guys are familiar with; and Melanie Skijus, Vice President of Investor Relations.
+So good morning, Gabe Hajde here, Wells Fargo paper and packaging analyst, joined by Alex [Moehring] my colleague, and welcoming Graphic Packaging, Steve Scherger, the CFO, accompanied by Melanie, VP of Investor Relations.
 Welcome to the 2 of you.

-Thank you.
+Some of you may or may not be familiar.
+We're conducting kind of a fireside chat.
+To the extent that anyone wants to ask a question, I think there's a microphone that can be passed around.
+But we'll just kind of start right off the bat.

 Questions and Answers:Gabrial Shane Hajde - Wells Fargo Securities, LLC, Research Division - Senior Analyst